 2. Enjoy a fresh orange juice

-After hiking to the viewpoint of Semuc Champey we were greeted with a lady selling freshly squeezed orange juice.
+After hiking to the viewpoint of Semuc Champey we were greeted by a lady selling freshly squeezed orange juice.
 For only 5Q or just under $1 USD we got a delicious cup of orange juice!

 This was the perfect start to the day exploring Semuc Champey and gave us a great sugar hit to continue exploring.
-So, bring some cash along with you and support the local indigenous people of Semuc Champey all while getting a delicious juice!
+So, bring some cash along with you and support the local indigenous people of Semuc Champey all while getting delicious fresh juice!